Marketing & SEO

 Why Should You Build a Sales Funnel?

 • Nurturing leads well results in higher quality leads that are ready to buy.
-Marketo research found that when companies become skilled in lead nurturing, they generate 50% more leads ready to buy and lower costs by 33%.
+Marketo research found that when companies become skilled in lead nurturing, they generate 50% more leads prepared to buy and lower costs by 33%.

 • You’re 3x to 35x more likely to sell to existing customers than new ones (Markinblog).
 Not only that, but Markinblog also found that product-based companies have a 60-70% chance of selling to a returning customer versus a 5-20% chance with a new one.
 This drastically proves the importance of having a strong loyalty stage in your sales funnel.